sayaloo/NaturalCylces-FrontEndChallenge/README.md

+# Natural Cycles front-end challenge

+A demo version of the app is deployed on this [demo](https://master--countdown-naturalcycles.netlify.app/) link

 ## Running the app

 Install packages by running `npm install`.
 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.